Single sign-on behavior on a device that uses Office 365 apps

 If authentication is successful, users can directly access email and doc resources without typing passwords.

-3. When users open email or doc resources, a Single Sign On dialog is displayed.
-By default, the enrollment email ID is populated, but users can clear that email ID and provide the email ID that is registered for Office 365.
+3. When users open email or doc resources, a Single Sign-On window is displayed.
+By default, the enrollment email ID is automatically displayed, but users can clear that email ID and provide the email ID that is registered for Office 365.